 The LMFT must be renewed on an annual basis.
 The first renewal is due by July 1 after the first full year of licensure and then must be renewed each year by July 1.

 I am not sure if the courses on my transcript match those in the regulations.
 What should I do?

 The Board cannot provide a pre-evaluation of your coursework.
 However, you should refer to the licensure guidelines for course information.
 Coursework completed through COAMFTE accredited programs is accepted.
 All other applicants are considered related degree applicants and must submit syllabi from the degree program.The syllabi must be from the actual time you completed the course.
 You may wish to request assistance from your university in securing the required syllabi.
 Applications for licensure with a related degree cannot be processed until the syllabi requirement has been demonstrated.
-An exception exists for those licensed in MFT for at least five years in another state (see applying for reciprocal license consideration).

 Can my MFT clinical and supervision hours transfer for other mental health licenses?